 We spent three years saving for a property and when the market turned our ‘ideal home’ fund quickly became our ‘RTW travel’ fund.
-We’ve tried to be as savvy as possible with our savings by using high interest saving accounts and ISA’s to earn as much interest as we can, but we do take on the odd freelance project as well.
+We’ve tried to be as savvy as possible with our savings by using high-interest saving accounts and ISA’s to earn as much interest as we can, but we do take on the odd freelance project as well.

 ·Did your job, studies, volunteering experiences or other projects help you to travel the world?
 Where have you been thanks to those?
 If so, tell us a bit about those experiences.

 Before we left the UK I worked for an arts organization in London and Ben worked for a large multinational.
-I wouldn’t say that our careers assisted us in travelling the world but I do believe they helped to cement our wish to escape and explore.
+I wouldn’t say that our careers assisted us in traveling the world but I do believe they helped to cement our wish to escape and explore.

 Working with artists is much like RTW travel.
 Each day is different, new ideas and concepts bombard your senses and you have to adapt and facilitate situations at a moment’s notice.
-I think being creative perhaps inspired within me a desire to escape and paint my own picture of the world.
+I think being creative perhaps inspired within me a desire to escape and paint my picture of the world.

-For Ben it was a completely different element of his employment that was the catalyst for his wish to travel.
-As a project manager his role was jam-packed full of responsibilities and to competently manage his projects he regularly had to drive from one end of the UK to the other.
+For Ben, it was a completely different element of his employment that was the catalyst for his wish to travel.
+As a project manager, his role was jam-packed full of responsibilities and to competently manage his projects he regularly had to drive from one end of the UK to the other.
 Sat on a motorway during rush hour traffic and sitting in meetings in white cubes surrounded by men in dark suits was not conducive for a positive mental outlook.
-Ten years of the corporate life was enough and when he finally left the company there was only one job he wanted – professional nomad.
+Ten years of corporate life was enough and when he finally left the company there was only one job he wanted – professional nomad.

 ·What would you recommend to someone who wants to follow your steps?
 Which kind of training or studies is necessary?
 Would an investment be needed in the first place?
 Please, give 3 pieces of advice (you wish to have known before starting) of what to do and what to avoid to succeed.

-Take Your Time – Any dramatic change in lifestyle takes time, unless you have a small leprechaun with a pot of gold replenishing your bank balance.
-Be realistic with your schedule and considered in your choices.
+Take Your Time – Any dramatic change in lifestyle takes time unless you have a small leprechaun with a pot of gold replenishing your bank balance.
+Be realistic with your schedule and considered your choices.
 Make educated decisions about your itinerary and budget, and consider how you will fund yourself long term.
 It might be that you decide to take a course in teaching English as a foreign language, child care or hospitality to enable you to find employment on the road.
 While it’s easy to get caught up in the moment, quit your job and book a flight, this is not the way to approach long term travel.

 Make Connections – Once you’ve figured out the locations you’re likely to visit take the time to reach out to people online who are in the locale.
-Joining expat groups, twitter chats, Facebook pages and online networks allows you to find people who are already living and working where you’re planning to visit.
-Insider knowledge is a powerful tool and a friendly face is a welcome site when arriving in a foreign place.
+Joining expat groups, twitter chats, Facebook pages, and online networks allows you to find people who are already living and working where you’re planning to visit.
+Insider knowledge is a powerful tool and a friendly face is a welcome sight when arriving in a foreign place.

 ·What does a perfect day in your life looks like?
 Do you follow any particular routine?

 Each morning we woke to the sound of howler monkeys in the mountains behind the property.
-After a quick cup of chai we were off around the surrounding cashew farm with the owners dog Jack for his morning walk.
+After a quick cup of chai, we were off around the surrounding cashew farm with the owner’s dog Jack for his morning walk.

 As we meandered along the gravel track Jack would disappear into the surrounding jungle in search of something good to sniff and we’d be left to listen to the sounds of the jungle and watch the giant morpho butterflies, toucans and sloths.

-After our walk it was back to the house for a breakfast of fresh fruit from the owners orchards and then a few chores and the rest of the day was spent reading, playing with Jack and relaxing in the infinity pool overlooking the Pacific Ocean.
+After our walk, it was back to the house for a breakfast of fresh fruit from the owner’s orchards and then a few chores and the rest of the day was spent reading, playing with Jack and relaxing in the infinity pool overlooking the Pacific Ocean.

 I have to admit that rates pretty highly on my radar of perfect daily routines!

 When we’re on the road we try and balance physical travel with experiencing new locations.
 We started our blog Wanderlusters in January and we’re still getting to grips with the balance between blogging and travel.
-As with all our experiences it’s proving to be very educational!
+As with all our experiences, it’s proving to be very educational!

 ·Where do you come from originally and where you call home now?
 Can you give us some local tips we cannot find in a guidebook but you highly recommend about your hometown?